bakzonehey/create-your-own-adventure/english/wake-up/vigilante/escape/escape.md

 You instinctively reached for the chest of your bodysuit, and found that the zipper was broken, you could not zip up.

-You looked around your cell, and your boots nor your mask were no where to be seen.
+You looked around your cell, and your boots nor your mask were anywhere to be seen.

 You sighed, and turned toward the door of your cell.